Amazing Stories (1985 TV series): Season One

 The premiere episode, the Spielberg directed "Ghost Train", was a decent sized hit that managed to pull in one third of the television viewing audience beaten only by CBS' Murder, She Wrote but word of mouth saw ratings rapidly decline until the series ranked 40 out of 67 for all shows.
 Season one story editor Mick Garris blamed the lukewarm reception on unrealistic audience expectations who were expecting moments comparable to those in Spielberg's films and contrasted the internal enthusiasm "Ghost Train" was met with against the public ire and derision.
-According to Garris Spielberg had final say on all scripts with Garris' job primarily being to rewrite the scripts to match Spielberg's specifications (hence why 16 of season one's 22 episodes have a "Story by" credit for Spielberg).
+According to Garris, Spielberg had final say on all scripts with Garris' job primarily being to rewrite the scripts to match Spielberg's specifications (hence why 16 of season one's 22 episodes have a "Story by" credit for Spielberg).

 Season Two

 Following the middling performance to season one Spielberg agreed with NBC to take a less hands-on approach to season two such as authoring fewer stories, taking less of a role in reworking scripts, a less juvenile tone, and allowing a panel of writers and producers to be brought in on a consulting basis including Richard Matheson, Robert Zemeckis, and Garris.
 Tartikoff also blamed Amazing Stories under performance on its pairing with the revival of Alfred Hitchcock Presents on Sunday nights as parents looking for an "electronic babysitter" for their children were taken aback by the colorful whimsy filled fantasies presented in Amazing Stories that would then segue into stories of murder on Alfred Hitchcock Presents with parents opting to put on ABC's Wonderful World of Disney which started before Alfred Hitchcock Presents for uninterrupted family viewing meaning that Amazing Stories target audience was being siphoned off.
 As a result, when Amazing Stories returned for a second season Alfred Hitchcock Presents was cancelled by NBC (though later revived by USA Network for an additional three seasons).
+In an attempt to improve the writing quality of the show, twice as many scripts were ordered for season two in comparison to season one with the logic that increasing the order would lead to a higher yield of higher quality scripts after culling the inferior ones.
+The additional scripts were acquired at the expense of both Spielberg and Universal Television as NBC had already made a sizable commitment with a two season order and $1 million per episode budget.
 The behind the scenes changes were unable to stem the downward trend in viewership with the series falling to 62nd place and cancelling the series after completion of its two year commitment.